Distinguished Teaching Award

 All students, faculty, librarians, administrators, staff and alumni are eligible to nominate a current faculty member.
 No self-nominations will be accepted.

 Faculty members who have worked at the university for the preceding two consecutive years or more (successive fall/spring semesters) and have not won the award in the previous 7 years.
-They must be teaching in both the fall of 2016 and the spring of 2017 to participate in the award process.
-Nominations may be deferred to the next academic year if the faculty member is on sabbatical in the spring semester.
+Must be teaching either the fall of 2018, the spring of 2019 or both.
+Nominations may be deferred to the next academic year if the faculty member is on sabbatical the year of the award.

 Nominees who choose to participate will be asked to submit a teaching portfolio that will be reviewed by a selection committee that is comprised a faculty member from each college and division of the university, a librarian and the director of the Center for Teaching Innovation.